Verizon Connect represents fleet management software at its finest.

 How to Get Started with Verizon Connect Fleet

-You do not need to install any software on your computer as you can log into your account from any computer in the world.
-The firm will also provide you with the training you need to start running your reports and interpreting the data you receive.
+You don’t need to install any software on your computer – it’s entirely browser-based and you can log into your account from most computers, tablets and smartphones.
+The firm also provides complementary training on how to run and interpret reports.

 All it takes is 30 seconds to request a quick fleet management quote and get set up.

 We’re loathed to call any product ‘flawless’, but after scrutinizing Verizon Connect from all angles, there isn’t a whole lot to criticize.
 Simply put, this is what you get when the fleet management industry’s brightest brains, fuelled by more cups of coffee than we’d care to count, come together to make the world’s most comprehensive fleet management package.